ChiXX/Imputation/README.md

 ##### Step1: Alignment of the SNPs

-Before VCF files can be used they need to be compressed using bgzip and indexed with a tabix.
+Before VCF files can be used they need to be compressed using bgzip and indexed with tabix.

 ```bash
 ## Installing tabix and bgzip